Best trails in Yarriabini National Park

 Which trail has the most elevation gain in Yarriabini National Park?

-If you're looking for elevation gain, Yarriabini National Park has you covered.
-Mount Yarrahapini [CLOSED] boasts the most elevation gain with 1,371 ft of total ascent.
-The park's runner-up is Middle Head Trail and Scotts Mountain Trail [CLOSED], which will get you 1,246 ft of elevation gain.
+Mount Yarrahapini has the most elevation gain with 1,364 ft of total ascent.
+The park's runner-up is Middle Head Trail and Scotts Mountain Trail, which has 1,246 ft of elevation gain.

 Are there any trails with picnic areas in Yarriabini National Park?

-Yes, there are 4 trails with picnic areas in Yarriabini National Park, including Mount Yarrahapini [CLOSED], Grassy Heads Trail [CLOSED], Way Way Creek, Jimmy's Ridge and Grassy Head [CLOSED], and Pines Picnic Area Discovery Trail [CLOSED].
+Yes, there are 4 trails with picnic areas in Yarriabini National Park, including Mount Yarrahapini, Grassy Heads Trail, Way Way Creek, Jimmy's Ridge and Grassy Head, and Pines Picnic Area Discovery Trail.

 Are there any trails with scenic viewpoints in Yarriabini National Park?

-Yes, there is one trail with a scenic viewpoint in Yarriabini National Park: Yarrahapinni Lookout [CLOSED].
+Yes, there is one trail with a scenic viewpoint in Yarriabini National Park: Yarriabini Lookout.